Affiliate links in this post will be clearly marked with a *. Clicking one of these links means I earn a discount or receive payment.

 Keep your freezer ice free and full up

-Having a well stocked freezer can mean there is less cool air circulating that needs to be cooled.
+Having a well stocked freezer can mean there is less air circulating around that needs to be cooled.
 Also, keep your freezer free of ice too, so it can work more efficiently.

 Make sure any fans in your fridge or freezer can circulate properly, without interruption or blockage,, and that they aren’t getting accidentally clogged up with groceries.